faceyspacey/respond-framework-docs-old/README.md

 }
 ```

-> In essence, the route nesting is being used just for callback nesting + module namespacing; `actions.dashboard()` doesn't exist!
+> In essence, the route nesting is being used just for callback nesting + module namespacing; usually you can visit: `actions.dashboard()`, since the namespace doubles as its own route; in this case you can't.